 Brooklinen Luxe Starter Set Sheet

 Don’t get us started on Brooklinen sheets.
 The OG sheet disruptor has been making sheets that out-punch their price for years, and you’d be wise to enlist them for your bedding needs.
-For a distinctly hotel feel, we recommend the Luxe Sateen set.
+For a distinct hotel feel, we recommend the Luxe Sateen set.
 The thread count is high (480), they’ve got a high-sheen finish, and they’re also just cleverly made; Brooklinen (discreetly) labels the underside of the sheets “SHORT END” or “LONG END” so you get it right the first time when dressing your bed, while their pillowcases come with a closure feature that mimics an envelope.

 Four Seasons Down & Feather Pillow

 Four Seasons recently launched a shop to sell the famously plush robes, towels and bedding you get to use at their hotels.
 We’re tagging the luxury brand in here for their throw pillows — those smaller cushions in front of the main sleeping pillows, which come in clutch during TV or reading time.
 These particular pillows are filled with a down and feather blend, a nice slice of old-school luxury.
 They have high thread counts, piped edges, and come in a classic white.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself of for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.

 InsideHook may earn a share of the profits.

 Note that deals are subject to change at any time.